SpencerWBarnes/PiMon/CodeExplained.md

 3) What is Waitress and Flask?
 Flask is what sets up the server's replies.
 It tells what commands to look for and what to respond with when the client requests.
-Waitress is what sets up the server actually interprets the incoming messages.
+Waitress is what sets up the server and actually interprets the incoming messages.
 It is what makes the website accessible.

 4) What the heck is going on in the HTML?
-Flask offers a precompiler called Jinja2.
+Flask offers a precompiler language called Jinja2.
 This allows the server to manipulate the HTML before sending it to the client.
 The file root.html gives the basic form of the webpage as well as Jinja2 "blocks".
 This allows index.html to only define what goes in these "blocks". _It is a little complicated, but it is neat._

 </details><br>